 Beep Box – Nice starting tune with a terrific Maz solo that carries throughout most of this relatively short version (5:56).

 Flood – Nice, near acoustic solo intro by McQueen on guitar.
 He is one of the key members of FORQ and he can rip a solo but this one shows another side before the usual horn intro.
 The pace of the song seems faster than usual with shorter clipped notes.
 Shaun takes a nice extended trip in the middle of the tune.
 Michael puts through a more scratchy, electronic sounding bass through the refrain and out.
 Nice Nate-Jamison duel at the back end.

 Coven – This is a relatively short version of Coven and sticks mostly to the album script.
 Excellent guitar solo from McQueen here.
 It’s a solid rendition start to finish.

-Bad Kids to the Back – Nice soprano sax solo from Bullock which Haugereid says “is the first time he’s used that instrument live with to my knowledge” and I agree that it’s a new weapon in Chris’ arsenal.
+Bad Kids to the Back – Nice soprano sax solo from Bullock which is the first time he’s used that instrument live with to my knowledge and it’s a new weapon in Chris’ arsenal.
 He does a nice job including upper register squeaks providing a little edge.

 While We’re Young – Steven cites “Justin’s really nicely-developed Rhodes solo here” as one of the show’s highlights.
 This is a great example of how the album version which is very short gets room to grow and breathe live.